Chiranth9844/CGV_AtomSimulation/README.md

 # CGV_AtomSimulation
 All we need to get started with CGV Project

 Installation

-You can build your project in two preferable ways.
+We can build your project in two preferable ways.

 1. Use the Fedora Virtual Box VM from the college department which has already OPENGL setup for you.
 (No additional Installation Required)
 2. Use OpenGL in windows or mac.